Geocodio/docs/source/index.html.md

 # Google Maps Compatibility

-Geocodio provides a compatibility endpoint that accepts Google Maps Geocoding API-style requests, making it easy to migrate from Google Maps to Geocodio.
-If you're using the Google Maps JavaScript SDK, you can continue using it by simply changing the API endpoint and key.
+Geocodio provides a Google Maps-compatible geocoding endpoint, enabling you to migrate from Google Maps with minimal code changes.
+Simply point your existing Google Maps SDK to `https://api.geocod.io` and use your Geocodio API key.

+The examples to the right show how to configure the official Google Maps SDKs for Python and Node.js to use Geocodio's endpoint.
+The compatibility layer returns responses in Google Maps' format, so your existing response parsing code continues to work unchanged.

-This endpoint returns responses in Google Maps' format, allowing you to keep your existing response handling code unchanged.
-For new integrations or access to Geocodio's full feature set (like data appends and batch geocoding), we recommend using the [native Geocodio API](#geocoding).
+For new integrations or to access Geocodio's full feature set (like data appends and batch geocoding), we recommend using the [native Geocodio API](#geocoding).

 > Using Google Maps SDKs with Geocodio: